7-9 MAY 2026

 Oral abstract presentation guidelines

 WCNA 2026 is being held as in-person conference.
 Therefore, speakers are only to give in-person presentations.
-This information is for all free communication presentations.
+This information is for all oral presentations.
 These guidelines include instructions on how to prepare your presentation.

 It is a requirement that all accepted presenters in the program register, pay and attend WCNA 2026.